-Greg Blair is a senior fisheries scientist with over 25 years of experience specializing in the inventory of natural resources, evaluation of ecological function, assessment of impacts and disturbance in natural systems, and mitigation planning.
-Greg is deeply involved in the development and use of computer models to evaluate and formulate strategic priorities for planning and implementing salmonid habitat restoration and protection, harvest and hatchery management, and adaptive management.
-He is one of the primary developers of the Ecosystem Diagnosis and Treatment model, the Hatchery, Harvest, and Habitat Analyzer, and the Offshore Mariculture Escapes Genetic Assessment (OMEGA) model.
+Greg is a fisheries scientist with more than three decades of experience in the Pacific Northwest.
+He specializes in the inventory of fisheries resources, evaluation of aquatic ecological systems, assessment of impacts and disturbance in aquatic systems, and fish mitigation planning.
+Greg is deeply involved in developing and using conceptual and quantitative models.
+He creates strategic priorities and evaluates outcomes for planning and implementing salmonid habitat restoration and protection, harvest and hatchery management, and adaptive management.
+Greg is one of the primary developers of the Ecosystem Diagnosis and Treatment model, the Hatchery, Harvest, and Habitat Analyzer, and the Offshore Mariculture Escapes Genetic Assessment (OMEGA) model.

 Kravitz, M. J. and G.R.
 Blair.
 In review.
 Risks to Fish Habitats and Populations Associated with a Transportation Corridor for Proposed Mine Operations in a Salmon-rich Watershed.
 Environmental Management.

 Steel, E. A., P. Y. N. J. McElhany, M. D. Purser , K. Malone, B. E. Thompson, K. A. Avery, D. Jensen, G. Blair, C. Busack, M. D. Bowen, J. Hubble, and T. Kantz.
-2009.
+(2009).
 Making the best use of modeled data: multiple approaches to sensitivity analysis of a fish-habitat model.
 Fisheries 34(7): 330-339.

 Thompson, B. E., L. C. Lestelle, G. R. Blair, L. E. Mobrand, and J. B. Scott.
-2009.
+(2009).
 Restoring habitat could recover Chinook salmon populations in the Dungeness and Dosewallips watersheds.
 American Fisheries Society Symposium 71: 1-25.
-2009.

 Blair, G. R., L. C. Lestelle, and L. E. Mobrand.
-2009.
+(2009).
 The Ecosystem Diagnosis and Treatment Model: a tool for assessing salmonid performance potential based on habitat conditions.
 American Fisheries Society Symposium 71: 289-309.
-2009.